NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

-3. Several users in your organization regularly stay at hotels that have firewalls that allow only outbound traffic on TCP port 80 and 44Which of the following VPN protocols should you enable to allow these users to connect to your organization’s Windows Server 2012 R2 VPN server?
+3. Several users in your organization regularly stay at hotels that have firewalls that allow only outbound traffic on TCP port 80 and 44Which of the following VPN protocols should you enable to allow these users to connect to your organization's Windows Server 2012 R2 VPN server?

     a.
 IKEv2